last9/slo-computer/README.md

 # slo-computer
 SLOs, Error windows and alerts are complicated.
-Here's an attempt to make it easy
+Here's an attempt to make it easy.

 SLO, burn_rate, error_rate, budget_spend are convoluted terms that can throw one off.
 Even the SRE workbook by Google can leave you with a lot of open questions.

+The concept of SLOs and SLIs has existed for a long time now, but we continue to be amazed by how widely misunderstood this topic is (and how easy it can make your lives if used well).

+We are building a sandbox for our DevOps and SRE community - SLO computer - a product that makes setting and monitoring SLOs for all your services intuitively seamless and blazingly fast.

 # Update 0.0.2